 As James D. Watson said: “The brain is the last and grandest biological frontier, the most complex thing we have yet discovered in our universe.
 It contains hundreds of billions of cells interlinked through trillions of connections.
 The brain boggles the mind.”

 Fortunately, wisdom has come down through the ages, from Aristotle to Pliny the Elder to Sophocles to Confucius, and so on.
+What’s the percentage of information do we retain?
 This wisdom can be best summarized as that people remember:

 - 10 percent of what they READ